 Best Practices For Working With a Cloud Environment

-Your application might utilize your won external web portal, a backed server or external plugins that complete your business logic over BioT platform.
-These should be considered part of the cloud solution and be considered part of the platform, or the platform as part of it.
+Your application may interact with an external web portal, a backend server, or third-party plugins that extend your business logic through the BioT platform.
+These components are considered part of the overall cloud solution and should be treated as such when planning, building, and operating your system.

-In this article we will go over some best practices for working in a cloud environment, and explain the benefit of implementing each one.
+This guide outlines best practices for working in a cloud environment, along with the rationale for each one.

 Multiple Environments